This project studies how student-generated drawings aid learning of abstract science concepts in a lab setting.

 Additional analyses were conducted to explore mechanisms by which drawing might enhance learning.
 We examined reading time, cognitive load, condition enjoyment, and word count:

-Reading Time: Participants in the drawing condition spent more time engaging with the lesson (M = 16.994 min, SD = 5.809) compared to other conditions (study, copy, complete), which could contribute to their better performance on the retention test.
-This was confirmed by a significant linear regression (F(1,211)=6.97, p = 0.008), with reading time predicting retention test scores.
+Reading Time: Participants in the drawing condition spent more time engaging with the lesson ($\bar{x}$ = 16.994 min, $s$ = 5.809) compared to other conditions (study, copy, complete), which could contribute to their better performance on the open-response retention test.
+This is supported by the presence of a significant linear relationship between reading time and open-response retention test scores ($F$(1, 211) = 6.97, $p$ = 0.008).

-Condition Enjoyment: Participants in the study condition enjoyed the activity more (M = 3.965/5 Likert scale, SD = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.
+Condition Enjoyment: Participants in the study condition enjoyed the activity more ($\bar{x}$ = 3.965/5 Likert scale, $s$ = 0.778) than those in other conditions, with significant differences observed between study and complete conditions, and between copy and complete conditions.

 Word Count: No significant differences were found in total word count or unique word count used to answer open response questions across conditions, suggesting that the amount of writing did not account for differences in retention scores.